Post-close events

 - External - Whereby an investor sells their position to an investor who is not currently within the syndicate.
 This does require consent of the investee company.

-Transfers of beneficial entitlement between Odin members will not be subject to UK stamp duty but will be subject to UK stamp duty reserve tax.
+Transfers of SPV Interest between Odin members will not be subject to UK stamp duty but will be subject to UK stamp duty reserve tax.
 The reason is that the latter applies to ‘chargeable securities’, which is a wider scope covering paperless transactions and interests in shares.

 The tax rate is the same (0.5%) however there is no de minimis exemption for the SDRT regime (paper transactions less than £1,000 are exempt from stamp duty).